center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

     It can be disabled via the new setting `admin.checkforupdates`.
   * Added a warning when there's a probable misconfiguration of PHP sessions.
-  * Added ability to define additional attributes on ContactPerson elements in metadata, e.g. for use in Sirtfi contacts.
+  * Added ability to define additional attributes on ContactPerson elements in metatada, e.g. for use in Sirtfi contacts.
   * Added option to set a secure flag also on the language cookie.
   * Added option to specify the base URL for the application protected.
   * Added support for PHP Memcached extension next to Memcache extension.